TheDavalos/nyeBallDrop/README.md

 # nyeBallDrop
-A customizable 3d New Year's Eve Ball that also has customizable timing functions so you can "completely" control your New Year's Eve Ball Drop from ball design to when the ball drops in case you need to drop that ball early
+A customizable 3d New Year's Eve Ball that also has customizable timing functions so you can "completely" control your New Year's Eve Ball Drop from ball design to when the ball drops.